Rhode Island: World War I

 During World War I, Rhode Island furnished 28,817 soldiers, of whom 612 died.
 After the war, the state was hit hard by the Spanish Influenza.

 In the 1920s and 1930s, rural Rhode Island saw a surge in Ku Klux Klan membership, largely in reaction to large waves of immigrants moving to the state.
 The Klan is believed to be responsible for burning the Watchman Industrial School in Scituate, which was a school for African-American children.

 Growth in the modern era: 1929–present

 Since the Great Depression, the Rhode Island Democratic Party has dominated local politics.
 Rhode Island has comprehensive health insurance for low-income children and a large social safety net.
-Many urban areas still have a high rate of children in poverty.
+However, many urban areas still have a high rate of child poverty.
 Due to an influx of residents from Boston, increasing housing costs have resulted in more homelessness in Rhode Island.

-The 350th Anniversary of the founding of Rhode Island was celebrated with a free concert held on the tarmac of the Quonset State Airport on August 31, 1986.
+The 350th anniversary of the founding of Rhode Island was celebrated with a free concert held on the tarmac of the Quonset State Airport on August 31, 1986.
 Performers included Chuck Berry, Tommy James, and headliner Bob Hope.

-In 2003, a nightclub fire in West Warwick claimed 100 lives and resulted in nearly twice as many injured, catching national attention.
-The fire resulted in criminal sentences.